Côté Rue Bordeaux Review

 The concept at Côté Rue is simple enough – fresh ingredients direct from the market concocted into a simple seasonal menu that is presented as a tasting menu.
 There is only one menu, served just as the chef(s) intends with little to no chance for customisation.

-The beautifully presented restaurant sits on a rather unassuming little road called Rue Paul Louis Lande, which is just across from a gritty sex shop and a 10 minute or so walk away from the Cathédrale Saint-André.
-The open plan interior is beautiful with white walls adorned with modern art, a ceiling crowned with fine mouldings and the room occupied by both the dining area and the open kitchen – making it possible to see each dish take form and come to life.
+The beautifully presented restaurant sits on a rather unassuming little road called Rue Paul Louis Lande, which is just across from a gritty sex shop and a 10 minute walk away from the Cathédrale Saint-André.
+The open plan interior is beautiful with white walls adorned with modern art, a ceiling crowned with fine mouldings and the room occupied by both the dining area and the busy open kitchen.

 Côté Rue, 14 Rue Paul Louis Lande, 33000 Bordeaux.